 - pads or panty liners

-And that is just some of the things I haven't purchased either because I already have it in my house or because I already replaced it with the eco-friendly version that might be a bit more expensive upfront, but is reusable so in the long saves me tons of money.
+And that is just some of the things I haven't purchased either because I already have it in my house or because I already replaced it with the eco-friendly/durable/reusable version that might be a bit more expensive upfront, but in the long run it saves me tons of money.

 I'll give you a few examples: